 On the Developer tool, right-click on the element property and click Copy and CSS Selector.

 Paste the CSS path in the Goals field.

-ATTENTION: If the element ID is dynamic, then you have to manually find the
+ATTENTION: If the element ID is dynamic, then you have to manually

+ID by default.
 To know more about CSS selectors, click here.